Studley, Wiltshire

-Studley is a small village in the county of Wiltshire, England, belonging to the civil parish of Calne Without.
+Studley is a small village in the county of Wiltshire, England, which lies between Chippenham and Calne.
+The village is part of the civil parish of Derry Hill & Studley.

 Geography

 Studley is about 3 mi south-east of the large town of Chippenham, and 2 mi west of the smaller town of Calne.
 The centre of the village is about 500m north of the A4 national route which connects the two towns.

 The Cocklemore Brook rises near the village.

 Nearby villages include Derry Hill (close by on the other side of the A4), Bremhill, Pewsham, Stanley and Tytherton Lucas.

 History

 An ancient road between Salisbury and Bristol passed nearby.
 There were Roman and Romano-British settlements in this area; Roman bricks, and evidence of iron working, can be found in a field on the highest point of the hill.
 At Buck Hill, south-east of the village, the remains of a Roman villa were found in 1753.
 Because of the forested nature of the area, settlements have always been scattered.

 Studley itself is mentioned in 1175 and 1196, and it was closely associated with Stanley Abbey, half a mile to the north-west in Bremhill parish, until its dissolution in 1540.

 The area was anciently part of Chippenham royal forest.
 The Wiltshire Victoria County History traces the ownership of Studley manor from the 13th century.
 It was bought by Edward Hungerford in 1468 and owned by many generations of his descendants.
 Notables include John (c.1560–1636), George (1637–1712) and Walter (1675–1754), all of whom were returned to Parliament for various seats.
 In 1803, Studley was among the estates inherited by Henrietta Maria Anna Walker-Hungerford (d.1820) who in 1807 married John Crewe, 2nd Baron Crewe (1772–1835), a landowner who rose to the rank of General in the army.
 Their son Hungerford Crewe (1812–1894) was recorded as holding c.175 acres at Studley; his estate passed to his nephew Robert Milnes, Baron Houghton, later Earl and Marquess of Crewe.
 In 1996, Robert's great-grandson Raymond O'Neill, Lord O'Neill owned c.160 acres at Studley.

 Studley's manor house, north-east of the village, was lived in by members of the Hungerford family in the 18th century; it had formal gardens and stood in a small park, and was destroyed by fire c.1800.
 The nearby farmhouse built in rubble stone in the late 18th century still stands.